benshope/modal-hook/README.md

 # Light React Modal

 The idea behind this modal component is to keep it simple.
-The implementation is one file, it handles most use cases and it has no dependencies.
+The implementation is one file and it has no dependencies.

 ## Install